sourcebroker/deployer-extended-database/README.rst

 db:export
 +++++++++

-Dump database to folder on current instance located by default in "{{deploy_path}}/.dep/databases/dumps/".
+Dump database to folder on local instance located by default in "{{deploy_path}}/.dep/databases/dumps/".
 Dumps will be stored in two separate files.
 One with tables structure.
 The second with data only.
 There is option ``--options=dumpcode:[value]`` that can be passed.
 If there is no dumpcode then its created and returned as json structure.